-In 2014, there were 254 new cases of vaginal cancer in the UK, accounting for less than 1% of all new cases of cancer in females.[1-4] The
+Vaginal cancer is not among the 20 most common cancers in females in the UK, accounting for less than 1% of all new cancer cases in females (2015).[1-4]

 For vaginal cancer, like most cancer types, differences between countries largely reflect risk factor prevalence in years past.

 - Data were provided by the Office for National Statistics on request, July 2017.
 Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases.

 - Data were provided by ISD Scotland on request, August 2017.
 Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications.

 - Data were provided by the Welsh Cancer Intelligence and Surveillance Unit, Health Intelligence Division, Public Health Wales on request, October 2017.
 Similar data can be found here: http://www.wcisu.wales.nhs.uk.

 - Data were provided by the Northern Ireland Cancer Registry on request, July 2017.
 Similar data can be found here: http://www.qub.ac.uk/research-centres/nicr/.